Xfennec/eizomon/README.md

  * only mode switch and backlight on/off (Linux supports volume change, too)

 The project aims to:
- * be protable (hidapi is available for Linux, Mac, and Windows)
+ * be portable (hidapi is available for Linux, Mac, and Windows)
  * provide a library, exporting simple function to control screens
  * provide a command line tool
  * provide background application (for shortcuts)